pace/openfsc-spec/1.0/openfsc-spec.md

 Direction: **Server → Client, Client → Server**

 Signals the upcoming disconnect of the sending party.
-This method is used to send information before terminating the connection, however the client must not send a QUIT before disconnecting, he can also just close the connection.
+This method is used to send information before terminating the connection, however the client must not send a QUIT before disconnecting, they can also just close the connection.
 After receiving a QUIT method, the server will drop the corresponding connection.
 If the protocol extension "4.1.5.1 Connection Multiplexing" is used, the client can use the QUIT notification to close a session.
 If the initial session of a multiplexed connection (no `sessionID`) is closed with QUIT, all sessions depending on it will be dropped without further notice.

 Arguments: